 Mrs T Gumbs (Sixth Form Careers)

-Ms Cole is in the school Careers Library most Tuesday lunchtimes between September and March providing a drop-in advice service - students from any year group are welcome.
+Mrs Sinclair is in the school Careers Library most Thursday lunchtimes between September and March providing a drop-in advice service - students from any year group are welcome.

 The DfE released a new statutory guidance document in January 2018, including a number of new requirements for school careers programmes, most of which are to be met by the end of 2020.
 Many of the requirements are already met at Herschel, but we will be working towards those that are not.

 The most immediate requirement is for all schools to have a policy for 'Provider Access' so that everyone is clear on how and when outside organisations will be allowed access to Herschel students to promote other educational routes and training opportunities.
-We have always been very open to this and work with a range of organisations already, but we are now reviewing our school careers policy so that it will include a section on provider access, and will publish our updated policy here as soon as possible.
+We have now updated our Careers and WRL policy document to reflect this; it can be found under 'School Information' and then 'Statutory Information'.

 As a Herschel student, this is what you can expect your careers programme to look like, based around the governments's Gatsby Benchmarks: